Wholeheartedly Loving God and One Another by Worshiping, Witnessing and Walking in the Good News of Jesus Christ for All of Life

-Our mission can be illustrated as a temple or church building for God composed of three levels, the foundation – the good news of Jesus Christ for all of life, the main building – living as Christ’s disciples, worshiping by, walking in and witnessing to the good news of Christ, and the pinnacle, wholeheartedly loving God and one another.
+We have sought to derive our mission statement from what the Bible teaches us about the local church.
+Our mission statement can be represented as a temple or church building for God, composed of three levels, the foundation – the good news of Jesus Christ for all of life, the main building – living as Christ’s disciples, worshiping by, walking in and witnessing to the good news of Christ, and the pinnacle, wholeheartedly loving God and one another.

 What is Worship?

 Worship is a contraction from the Old English word “worth-ship”.
 That is, worship is assigning worth to someone or something.
 Worship is something we all do in one way or another.
 We all, as beings created in the image of God, assign worth to everything.
 Ultimately, the question is, “What is most worthy?” and therefore “what do we desire most?”

 We believe that above all other things and all creatures the Creator is supremely worthy and satisfying.
 Romans 11:36 (ESV) says, “For from him and through him and to him are all things.” and in John 17:24 (ESV) Jesus says, “Father, I desire that they also, whom you have given me, may be with me where I am, to see my glory that you have given me…” David prays, “Your steadfast love is better than life!”
 Psalm 63:3 (ESV) and Jesus says in John 17:3 (ESV) “And this is eternal life, that they may know you the only true God, and Jesus Christ whom you have sent.”